JakeWharton/gitout/README.md

 Format the code with `cargo fmt`.
 Run the Clippy tool with `cargo clippy`.

-If you have Docker but not Rust, `docker build .` which will do everything.
+If you have Docker but not Rust, run `docker build .` which will do everything.
 This is what runs on CI.

 LICENSE